 The results will be as published by the RFU.

-The final will be between the teams finishing first and second in each league – the side finishing top will host the final.
-Hosting clubs should confirm the arrangements for the day with the competition administrator
+- The final will be between the teams finishing 1st and 2nd in each league – the side finishing top will host the final.
+Hosting clubs should confirm the arrangements for the day with the competition administrator.

-The winning club in the finals shall become the holders of the Devon Senior Cup / Shield, Intermediate Cup or Shield and the losing club shall receive a runners-up trophy.
+The winning club in the finals shall become the holders of the Devon Senior Cup / Shield, Intermediate Cup/Shield and the losing club shall receive a runners-up trophy.
 All players in the cup finals, including replacements, will be presented with suitable mementos, as will the referee and touch-judges.
 Clubs which are finalists in the competitions will receive a trophy.
-All trophies shall be returned, suitably engraved, to the Devon RFU competitions secretary by April 1 in the following year.
+All trophies shall be returned, suitably engraved, to the Devon RFU competitions secretary by 1st April in the following year.

-If the colours of the jerseys should be considered too alike, the away team must arrange to change its own colours.
+In the event of clubs having clashing or similar colours, the away team must arrange to change its own colours.

-All matches shall be played under the Laws of the Game as published by the RFU and regulations contained therein or otherwise in force in respect of replacements and substitutions shall apply.
+All matches shall be played under the Laws of the Game as published by the RFU and regulations contained therein or otherwise in force in respect of replacements and substitutions.

-These rules will be reviewed by the sub-committee at the termination of each competition.
+These rules will be reviewed by the committee at the termination of each competition.